A reappraisal of Lagrangians with non-quadratic velocity dependence and branched Hamiltonians

 where $s$ is a real parameter.
 The canonical momentum comes out as

 which, when inverted yields

 The accompanying Hamiltonian corresponding to the above Lagrangian has two branches:

-It should be remarked that as \(\lambda \rightarrow 0\), Eq. (\ref{seventeen}) is just the trial Lagrangian given in Eq. (\ref{NSL0000}), for the choice \(\mu(x) = ax^2\) and under a suitable identification of the constant parameters.
-We end by noting that Eq. (\ref{twenty}) can be expressed with a momentum-dependent mass as
+It should be remarked that as \(\lambda \rightarrow 0\), (\ref{seventeen}) is just the trial Lagrangian (\ref{NSL0000}), for the choice \(\mu(x) = ax^2\) and under a suitable identification of the constant parameters.
+We end by noting that (\ref{twenty}) can be re-expressed as a model,